kfatehi/blog/source/_posts/How-to-trace-postgresql-database-SQL-queries.md

 tags:
 - postgresql
 - traceability
+excerpt: testing the embedding of tracer comments within postgres queries
 ---

 let's use docker to quickly prove the concept of sending arbitrary trace strings into our postgres logs.